 The Board has an Executive Committee, an Audit and Finance Committee ("Audit Committee"), a Corporate Governance and Nominating Committee ("Governance Committee") and a Human Resources Committee ("HR Committee").
 Each Committee regularly reports on its activities and actions to the full Board.
 Each Committee (other than the Executive Committee) acts according to a written charter approved by the Board.
-The table below shows Board Committee membership in 2013.
-The Charters of our Board of Committees are available on the Company's website at www.dentsply.com under Investor Relations - Corporate Governance - Committees.
+The table below shows Board Committee membership in 2014.
+In anticipation of the retirement of Director Leslie A. Jones, the Board appointed Michael C. Alfano to the Governance Committee effective March 25, 2015.
+The Charters of our Committees are available on the Company's website at www.dentsply.com under Investor Relations - Corporate Governance - Committees.

 Committee

 Name Executive Audit Governance HR

 Michael C. Alfano х

-Eric K. Brandt. х
+Eric K. Brandt. x

-Paula H. Cholmondeley х
+Paula H. Cholmondeley x

 Michael J. Coleman С

-Willie A. Deese х
+Willie A. Deese x

-William F. Hecht х С
+William F. Hecht X С

-Leslie A. Jones х х
+Leslie A. Jones х x

 Francis J. Lunger С

-John Miclot х
+John Miclot x

 John C. Miles II х

 Bret W. Wise С

 C = Committee Chair